JodaOrg/joda-beans-maven-plugin/README.md

 ```

 This profile only activates when running in Eclipse IDE.
-It causes the `generate` goal to be executed using the special "eclipse=true" mode.
+It causes the `generate-no-resolve` goal to be executed using the special "eclipse=true" mode.
 This mode means that when a bean is edited, the Joda-Beans source generator is triggered,
 and the file recompiled.
 Note that the processing in Eclipse takes a few seconds to refresh properly.

-This has been tested with Eclipse Luna, Mars and Neon.
+(`generate-no-resolve` is a special mode from v1.2.0 that avoids resolving the classpath, which can give Eclipse problems)

 #### Joda-Beans version